-Like hearing aids there are several brands of cochlear implants and each have their own unique advantages and disadvantages.
-Clarity can provide any brand to ensure we match you need with the cochlear implant that is best for your hearing outcome.
+Like hearing aids there are several brands of cochlear implants and each has their own unique advantages and disadvantages.
+Clarity can provide any brand to ensure we match your need with the cochlear implant that is best for your hearing outcome.

 Everyone will benefit differently from their implant, but below are some of the experiences implant recipients have found.